aureliengervasi/udacity_data_analist/P7 - Design an A B Test/README.md

 ### Problem formulation

-In order to clarify the problem, I detailed below the chosen Null hypothesis and how do we reject it.
+To clarify the problem, I detailed below the chosen Null hypothesis and how do we reject it.

 **Null hypothesis**: The trial screener does not reduce the number of frustrated students who leave the free trial **OR** the trial screener reduces the number of students continuing past the free trial.

-So, in order to reject the Null hypothesis, the following results have to be validated:
+So, to reject the Null hypothesis, the following results must be validated:
 - There is a significant reduction of the gross conversion rate,

 **AND**

 - There is not a significant reduction of the net conversion rate

-I will not use the Bonferroni correction on these two metrics because, the **AND** relation that binds them is conservative enough too ensure the necessary test power.
+I will not use the Bonferroni correction on these two metrics because, the **AND** relation that binds them is conservative enough to ensure the necessary test power.

 ### Number of Samples vs. Power